Why Bariatric Surgery for Weight Loss?

-Weight loss surgery, including gastric bypass, gastric sleeve and the Lap-Band are surgical procedures whose utility in combating morbid obesity are recognized by both medical and surgical specialists.
+Weight loss surgery, including gastric bypass and the laparoscopic gastric sleeve are surgical procedures whose utility in combating morbid obesity are recognized by both medical and surgical specialists.
 Patients who have a BMI greater than 40 or those with a BMI of 35 or more who are also suffering from life-threatening illnesses curable with weight loss are considered as possible candidates for bariatric surgery.

-The United States government also supports bariatric surgery in appropriate candidates, as Medicare will cover the costs of both the gastric bypass and gastric banding in appropriate candidates.
-Most insurance carriers will now cover the laparoscopic sleeve.
+The United States government also supports bariatric surgery in appropriate candidates, as Medicare will cover the costs of both the gastric bypass and the laparoscopic sleeve in appropriate candidates.
 Although the criteria that insurance carriers look for in determining whether or not an individual warrants this surgery vary, doctors generally agree on a set of qualifying criteria.
 The decision to proceed with surgery always represents a comparison between risks and benefits, as any surgical procedure involves some risk.
 Generally accepted criteria for proceeding with this type of surgery include that an individual have been obese for at least two years, be between the ages of 18 and 65 years and have no medical or psychiatric contraindications to undergoing surgery.
 Many surgeons will do both younger and older patients than suggested above.

 The disease of morbid obesity interferes with basic physical functions such as breathing or walking.
 Long-term implications of the disease include shorter life expectancy, serious health consequences in the form of weight-related conditions such as type 2 diabetes and heart disease, and a lower quality of life with fewer economic and social opportunities.

 Bariatric surgery can also help women become pregnant and have healthier pregnancies.
 Weight-loss and dietary change can cure certain elements of PCOS and often times irregular menses begin to normalize and fertility improves.
-An emerging body of literature demonstrating relationships between maternal obesity and structural birth defects, including an increased risk of spina bifida and heart defects.
+An emerging body of literature demonstrates relationships between maternal obesity and structural birth defects, including an increased risk of spina bifida and heart defects.
 These conditions occur more frequently in people with morbid obesity.
-Mortality rates from many of these conditions are also higher among people with morbid obesity.

 Bariatric Surgery: A Tool